Simple Mail Transfer Protocol

 SMTP's origins began in 1980, building on concepts implemented on the ARPANET since 1971.
 It has been updated, modified and extended multiple times.
 The protocol version in common use today has extensible structure with various extensions for authentication, encryption, binary data transfer, and internationalized email addresses.
-SMTP servers commonly use the Transmission Control Protocol on port number 25 (for plaintext) and 587 (for encrypted communications).
+SMTP servers commonly use the Transmission Control Protocol on port number 25 (between servers) and 587 (for submission from authenticated clients), both with or without encryption, and 465 with encryption for submission.

 History

 Predecessors to SMTP

 Various forms of one-to-one electronic messaging were used in the 1960s.
 Users communicated using systems developed for specific mainframe computers.
 As more computers were interconnected, especially in the U.S. Government's ARPANET, standards were developed to permit exchange of messages between different operating systems.
-SMTP grew out of these standards developed during the 1970s.